muygalan/100-days-of-code/log.md

 **Thoughts:** This course so far has been a rehash of some things I already know, but also reinforced some things and also went over other features such as issues and pull requests that I'm not 100% confident with just yet. 👍

+### Day 30: April 13th, 2018

+**Today's Progress**: Learned how to handle merge conflicts, merge pull requests, create an organization on Github, create a team etc.

+**Thoughts:** Woo hoo!
+30 documented days in.
+It's been an interesting journey thus far.
+I have found Treehouse to be my favorite resource as far as content presentation and its proving to be worth the investment.
+I'm looking forward to launching my personal blog and learning more about Front End Development soon.

 ---

 ### Day 0: February 30, 2016 (Example 1)